danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 **Wider access:** Trained clinicians who can run this safely, so it isn't limited to the patients resourceful enough to find their own way to it.

-The payoff isn't only measured in survival months.
-A patient who isn't nauseated, who feels better, can keep working, keep contributing, and keep dignity intact.
+The payoff isn't only measured in survival months; it's also quality of life.
+A patient who isn't nauseated, who feels good, can keep working, keep contributing, and keep their dignity intact.

 I think of my loved one, of the woman with breast cancer too afraid of what standard treatment would do to her, and of everyone sitting in a waiting room right now about to hear the same words we did.
 For all these people, their families, their caregivers, I hope more of us find out whether the metabolic approach to cancer can give us more of the only thing that matters.
 I would give up every birthday gift for the rest of my life to see this happen.